 If your project needs a multi-step process, you'd want a consistent IP on each page.
 Static proxies let you scrape these without triggering an alarm.

 5. Manage Classified Sites

-Classified marketplaces have lots of data to scrape and sometimes rotating IPs may not be an ideal option.
-So using static residential proxies can help you scrape classified marketplaces without getting blocked.
+Classified marketplaces have lots of data to scrape, and sometimes rotating IPs may not be ideal.
+So static residential proxies can help you scrape classified marketplaces without getting blocked.